(A) MCP member services program.

 (g) Appealing to or filing directly with the United States department of health and human services office of civil rights any complaints of discrimination on the basis of race, color, national origin, age, or disability in the receipt of health services;

-(h) Appealing to or filing directly with the ODJFS office of civil rights any complaints of discrimination on the basis of race, color, religion, gender, sexual orientation, age, disability, national origin, veteran's status, ancestry, health status, or need for health services in the receipt of health services; and
+(h) Appealing to or filing directly with the ODM office of civil rights any complaints of discrimination on the basis of race, color, religion, gender, sexual orientation, age, disability, national origin, military status, genetic information, ancestry, health status, or need for health services in the receipt of health services; and

 (i) Accessing sign language, oral interpretation, and oral translation services.
-MCPs must ensure that these services are provided at no cost to the eligible individual or member.
-MCPs must designate a staff person, to coordinate and document the provision of these services.
+The MCP must ensure that these services are provided at no cost to the eligible individual or member.
+The MCP must designate a staff person to coordinate and document the provision of these services.

-(3) In the event the CCR does not identify a member-selected PCP for each assistance group member, or if the member-selected PCP is not available, the MCP must:
+(3) In the event the consumer contact record (CCR) does not identify a member-selected primary care provider (PCP) for each assistance group member, or if the member-selected PCP is not available, the MCP must:

-(a) Select a PCP for each member prior to the effective date of coverage based on the PCP assignment methodology prior-approved by ODJFS;
+(a) Select a PCP for each member prior to the effective date of coverage based on the PCP assignment methodology prior-approved by ODM;

-(b) Notify members of the name of their PCP prior to the effective date of coverage and pursuant to the provisions of paragraphs (D)(1) and (D)(2) of rule 5101:3-26-02 of the Administrative Code;
+(b) Notify each member of the name of his or her PCP prior to the effective date of coverage and pursuant to the provisions of rule 5160-26-02 of the Administrative Code;

-(c) Simultaneously notify members with an MCP-selected PCP of the ability within the first month of initial MCP membership to change the MCP-selected PCP effective on the date of contact with the MCP; and
+(c) Simultaneously notify each member with an MCP-selected PCP of the ability within the first month of initial MCP membership to change the MCP-selected PCP effective on the date of contact with the MCP; and